mizchi/arda/README.md

 ## Features

-- Context(one flux) can stack by router
+- History management by context(flux) stack
 - Transition with Promise
+- Loose coupling and testable
+- TypeScript, CoffeeScript, and ES6 friendly
 - Protect mutable state by types(typescript) and make it atomic.

-- TypeScript, CoffeeScript, and ES6 friendly
-- Headless(by node) testing friendly
-- Loose coupling and testable by each module

 ## Dependencies